artemis-analytics/artemis/docs/artemis.md

 Runtime is limited by transfer of data, loading of data between successive stages (or even succesive pipelines), and conversion between various formats to be used across fragmented systems.
 The software must minimize the number of read/write operations on data and process as much in memory as possible.
-Distinct stages should be modular, such that changes in in stages can be rerun quickly.
+Distinct stages should be modular, such that changes in stages can be rerun quickly.

-**Maintainability** Modular software with a clear seperation between algorithmic code and configuration facilitate introduction of new code which can be integrated without affecting existing processes through configuration.
+**Maintainability** Modular software with a clear separation between algorithmic code and configuration facilitate introduction of new code which can be integrated without affecting existing processes through configuration.
 Modular code also enforces code structure and encourages re-use.
 Common data format separates the I/O and deserialization